SpaceVim/SpaceVim/docs/_posts/2018-01-23-grep-on-the-fly-in-spacevim.md

 # Asynchronous grep on the fly

 FlyGrep means **grep on the fly**, it will update the result as you type.
 Of course, it is running asynchronously.
 Before using this feature, you need to install a searching tool.
-FlyGrep can be interfaced with different searching tools like: `ag`, `rg`, `ack`, `pt` and `grep`, select any one you like.
+FlyGrep works through search tools: `ag`, `rg`, `ack`, `pt` and `grep`, Choose one you like.

-This ia a build-in plugin in SpaceVim, and we also separate a plugin : [FlyGrep.vim](https://github.com/wsdjeg/FlyGrep.vim)
+This ia a built-in plugin in SpaceVim, and we also separated a plugin : [FlyGrep.vim](https://github.com/wsdjeg/FlyGrep.vim)

 ## Features

-- **Searching in a project**
+- **Search in a project**

-In SpaceVim, you can use `SPC s p` or `SPC s /` to searching in current project.
+In SpaceVim, you can use `SPC s p` or `SPC s /` to search in the current project.

 ![searching project](https://user-images.githubusercontent.com/13142418/35278709-7856ed62-0010-11e8-8b1e-e6cc6374b0dc.gif)

-- **Searching in current file**
+- **Search in current file**

-You can use `SPC s s` to searching in current file.
-To searching word under the cursor, you may need to press `SPC s S`.
+You can use `SPC s s` to search in the current file.
+To search word under the cursor, you can press `SPC s S`.

 ![searching current file](https://user-images.githubusercontent.com/13142418/35278847-e0032796-0010-11e8-911b-2ee8fd81aed2.gif)

-- **Searching in all loaded buffers**
+- **Search in all loaded buffers**

 To searching in all loaded buffers, you need to press `SPC s b`, and you can also use `SPC s B` to search word under the point.

 ![searching-loaded-buffer](https://user-images.githubusercontent.com/13142418/35278996-518b8a34-0011-11e8-9a7a-613668398ee2.gif)

-- **Searching in an arbitrary directory**
+- **Search in an arbitrary directory**

 If you want to searching in a different directory instead of current directory, you can use `SPC s f`.
 Then insert the path of the arbitrary directory.

-- **Background searching in a project**
+- **Search in a project in the background**

-If you need background searching, you can press `SPC s j`, after searching is done, the index will be shown on statusline. you can use `SPC s l` to list all the searching result.
+If you need background searching, you can press `SPC s j`, after searching is done, the index will be displayed on statusline. you can use `SPC s l` to list all the search results.

 ## Key bindings